AdityaB786/Internify/README.md

 Internifyy is a modern, full-stack platform for both **job applicants** and **recruiters**.
 Applicants can search and apply for jobs, while recruiters can post jobs, track applications via a drag-and-drop **Kanban board**, and visualize analytics with **Chart.js**.

+💡 The Motivation
+I built Internifyy because I was tired of the "fragmented" job search: applying on one site, reviewing my resume on another, and tracking progress.
+I wanted one home for the entire journey.

 Link: https://internifyy.vercel.app/
 ---